You may need to insert a line break (newline) before or after each

 manually and using a script to define a command so, for example,

-would add a newline after
+:%LineBreakAt would add a newline after Using a script

 The following script defines a user command to automate the insertion of line breaks.
 Save the script in a file called